Hydrops-ectopic calcification-moth-eaten skeletal dysplasia: Signs and symptoms

 Hydrops-ectopic calcification-moth-eaten skeletal dysplasia causes the bones in a fetus to develop abnormally.
 This leads to a characteristic "moth eaten" appearance of the bones when viewed under an X-ray.
 Micromelia, polydactyly and ectopic calcification, or the built up of calcium in the soft tissues of the body, may all occur.
-Eighty to ninety nine percent of effected individuals will have abnormally ossified vertebrae, abnormal pelvis bone ossification, anterior rib punctate calcifications and brachydactyly.
+Eighty to ninety nine percent of affected individuals will have abnormally ossified vertebrae, abnormal pelvis bone ossification, anterior rib punctate calcifications and brachydactyly.

 The second defining feature of hydrops-ectopic calcification-moth-eaten skeletal dysplasia is hydrops fetalis.